 To summarize, from what has been said of the three selected historical periods, I believe we can conclude the following.
-First, as an inheritance from the 17th and 18th century origins of modern atheism, there has been within the Church a tendency to associate scientific research with atheism.
-Up until most recently, for instance, all of the organization of formal dialogue between the Church and the world of science was handled by the Vatican Secretariate for Non-believers (currently called the Pontifical Council for Dialogue with Non-believers).
+First, as an inheritance from the origins of modern atheism in the 17th and 18th centuries, there has been within the Church a tendency to associate scientific research with atheism.
+Up until the 1970s, for instance, all of the organization of formal dialogue between the Church and the world of was handled by the Vatican Secretariat for Non-believers (currently called the Pontifical Council for Dialogue with Non-believers).
 Most recently much of the dialogue has been organized by the Pontifical Council for Culture, founded in 1982.
 Secondly, a type of "siege" or triumphalist mentality characterized the thinking of the Church at the time of the foundation of the Vatican Observatory.
 To my estimation, this mentality of "we will show them what the Church can do" has not completely faded from sight.
 Thirdly, when enlightened to the magnificent progress in scientific research in the first six decades of this century, the Church wished too hastily to appropriate the results of science to its own ends.
-The new view from Rome is new in that it contrasts in a significant way with each of these old views.
+Recently there has been a view from Rome that contrasts in a significant way with each of these previous historical periods.